Make Your Next Trip Extraordinary

 Best bang-for-your-buck resort

 Macakizi Hotel.
 People like this hillside hotel’s gardens and comfortable rooms—and they love its views of the Aegean’s protected Turkbuku Bay, 45 minutes east of Bodrum Town.
-Most think the best views can only come from pricey suites, but Karen can book you an Upper Deck Seaview room where you’ll see the same vistas while paying a less-expensive rate.
-It’s just a few extra steps up the hill.
+Most think the best views can only come from pricey suites, but Karen can book you an Upper Deck Seaview room where you’ll see the same vistas while paying a less expensive rate; it’s just a few extra steps up the hill.
 Breakfast, lunch, or dinner, and use of the beach club are included.

 Restaurants the locals love